 Your mind and body are intricately linked, and when you pay attention to your physical health, your emotional health benefits too.
 And eliminating physical ailments can diminish one source of worry!

-One of the most important things you can do for yourself is to eat in a way that supports adrenal health, and make a high-quality multivitamin/mineral supplement part of your daily routine.
-Some other tips that can help a “born worrier” overcome anxiety include:
+One of the most important things you can do for yourself is to eat foods that support adrenal health, and make a high-quality multivitamin/mineral supplement part of your daily routine.
+Here are some other tips that can help a “born worrier” overcome anxiety without medication.

 Whether you were “born to worry,” or anxiety developed due to life circumstances, you don’t have to live with it forever.
-Awareness and a willingness to examine the issues that trigger your anxiety can help you calm an overactive stress response, and avoid adrenal imbalance.
+Awareness and a willingness to examine the issues in understanding how to stop anxiety.
+Knowing what trigger your anxiety can help you calm an overactive stress response and avoid adrenal imbalance.
 Changing your internal conversation about your anxiety can put you on the path to a more serene and satisfying life.